gromacs/gromacs/docs/install-guide/index.rst

 a fatal error and some suggestions for how to overcome it.
-If you are not sure how to deal with that, please start by searching on the web (most computer problems already have known solutions!) and then consult the gmx-users mailing list.
+If you are not sure how to deal with that, please start by searching on the web (most computer problems already have known solutions!) and then consult the `user discussion forum`_.
 There are also informational warnings that you might like to take on board or not.
 Piping the output of ``cmake`` through ``less`` or ``tee`` can be useful, too.